-32. In evaluating those figures, the Special Representative wishes to point out first, that he does not deny the right of the Salvadorian authorities to arrest and take legal action against those who take up arms against the constitutional order provided that those activities are in keeping with international norms by which the country is treaty-bound; secondly, the Special Representative points out that the disappearance of some persons is only temporary since in time they are found in official detention centres or at liberty.
+32. In evaluating those figures, the Special Representative wishes to point out, first, that he does not deny the right of the Salvadorian authorities to arrest and take legal action against those who take up arms against the constitutional order, provided that those activities are in keeping with the international norms by which the country is treaty-bound; and secondly, that the disappearance of some persons is only temporary since in time they are found in official detention centres or at liberty.

 33. Nevertheless, the Special Representative has received reports of specific cases of disappearances, including the case of three trade unionists in June 1987.
-The Special Representative had personal knowledge 26/ that the Attorney-General of the Republic had initiated proceedings in the matter and that the security forces said that the trade unionists were not in any of the districts for which they were responsible.
+The Special Representative learnt 29/ that the Attorney-General of the Republic had initiated proceedings in the matter and that, in response to the latter's request, the security forces said that the trade unionists were not on any of their premises.

-34. In San Salvador, the Special Representative heard the testimony of the mother of Angel Dubón Castro, whose son was arrested on 23 January 1987 in the Colonia de San Felipe in Ylopango by three individuals in civilian clothes who said they represented the police.
-The mother added that she had had no news of her son since.
+34. In San Salvador, the Special Representative heard the testimony of the mother of Angel Dubón Castro, whose son was arrested on 23 January 1987 in the Colonia de San Felipe in Ylopango by three persons in civilian clothes who said they represented the police.
+The mother said that she had had no news of her son since.

-35. On 22 July 1978, Amnesty International complained of the disappearance of José Alfonso López Ramirez, arrested in the Canton of San José de Las Flores, Department of Santa Ana, by armed individuals in civilian clothes who said they represented the authorities.
-27/ ang dala
+35. On 22 July 1987, Amnesty International complained of the disappearance of José Alfonso López Ramirez, arrested in the Canton of San José de Las Flores, Department of Santa Ana, by armed individuals in civilian clothes who said they represented the authorities. $\underline{30}/$

-36. During his stay in the country, the Special Representative received testimony from Mrs. Rose María López Arévalo, life companion of

-Jorge Salvador Ubau Barrientos, an employee of the University of El Salvador and general secretary of a university trade union.
-According to that testimony, on 1 September 1987, at 7.45 a.m., Mr. Ubau and Mrs. López were walking to work and near the house where they lived, Mr. Ubau was seized by two individuals in civilian clothes who pushed him into a white pick-up truck with a covered cab and opaque windows.
+36. During his stay in El Salvador, the Special Representative received testimony from Mrs. Rose María López Arévalo, life companion of Jorge Salvador Ubau Barrientos, an employee of the University of El Salvador and general secretary of a university trade union.
+According to that testimony, on 1 September 1987, at 7.45 a.m., while Mr. Ubau and Mrs. López were walking to work, near the house where they lived, Mr. Ubau was seized by two individuals in civilian clothes who pushed him into a white pick-up truck with a covered cab and opaque windows.
 Since the incident and despite all the efforts made by Mrs. López and the University of El Salvador, nothing has been heard of Mr. Ubau.
-The Special Representative asked the security forces about the case and they assured him that Mr. Ubau was not in any of the districts for which they were responsible.
+The Special Representative asked the security forces about the case and they assured him that Mr. Ubau was not on any of its premises.
 And since there were rumours in San Salvador that the disappeared person might be in the detention centres of the Treasury Police, the colonel who heads the security forces invited the Special Representative to pay a visit to the centres.

-37. The Special Representative heard talk that Mr. Ubau might have been seized by a rival group of university students whereas according to other versions, "death squads" were responsible for his disappearance.
+37. The Special Representative heard talk that Mr. Ubau might have been seized by a rival group of university students; according to other versions, "death squads" were responsible for his disappearance.
 As things stand in the investigation, the Special Representative cannot make a final judgement in the case.